pucilpet/mariadb-galera-swarm/README.md

  - `NODE_ADDRESS` (optional - defaults to ethwe, then eth0)
  - `LISTEN_WHEN_HEALTHY` (optional) - Specify a port number to open a healthcheck socket on once the cluster has reached a healthy state.
 Useful with Kontena's `wait_for_port` feature.
+ - `HEALTHY_WHILE_BOOTING` (optional) - If '1' then the HEALTHCHECK script will report healthy
+   during the boot phase (waiting for DNS to resolve and recovering wsrep position).

 Additional variables for "seed":